dev-joaovitor/cs-assignments/2025-01/programming-lab-i/README.md

 ```
 ---

-### 3. Newton-Rhapson Method
+### 3. Newton-Raphson Method

 #### Summary

-The purpose of this program is to allow you to find roots from equations using the Newton-Rhapson method.
+The purpose of this program is to allow you to find roots from equations using the Newton-Raphson method.

 #### What should it do?
 - [x] Read A, B, C, D